Why the latest on climate change is dire, and probably worse than they’re telling us.

 RG Borges

-Environmentalist with a bachelor’s degree in Journalism, master’s in Sustainable Development.
+Writer with a bachelor’s degree in Journalism, master’s in Sustainable Development.
 Vegan.
-Author of The Shadow in the Mirror. http://amzn.to/3aL6cY
+Author.